sofascore/purgatory/docs/README.md

 # Getting Started

-Purgatory is designed to automatically generate and send cache purge requests to HTTP cache backends such as Symfony's HTTP cache or Varnish.
-It leverages Doctrine events to track changes in entities and generates URLs that need to be purged based on configured routes.
+Purgatory is a Symfony bundle for HTTP cache invalidation, designed to automatically generate and send cache purge requests to HTTP cache backends like Symfony's HTTP cache or Varnish.
+It leverages Doctrine events to track changes in entities and generates URLs that need purging based on configured routes.

 ## Why URL-based Invalidation?